top of page

 • 3 min read

-In blog 42, we spoke about the marketing funnel.
-Targeted campaigns are used, depending on where a potential or prospect is, in the ‘marketing funnel’.
-This increases the probability of conversion.
+In blog 42, we talked about the marketing funnel.
+Targeted campaigns based on a prospect's position in the marketing funnel can boost conversion rates.

 Acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one (source: hbr.org).
 Lifecycle marketing is a customer centric strategy that helps in retaining an existing customer.
-Hence, a holistic marketing strategy that manages a customer’s experience beyond the marketing funnel.
-The first four stages (until action) overlap.
+As it extends past the marketing funnel.

 Four stages of the marketing funnel:

-i) Awareness: When a prospective customer becomes aware of a product, solution, or service that will meet their needs.
-This can happen through advertising, word of mouth, prospect research, social media (refer blog 7) etc. The objective of this phase is to stay on top of mind.
+i) Awareness: When a potential customer learns about a product that meets their needs.
+This can happen through advertising, word of mouth, prospect research, social media (refer blog 7) etc. The objective of this phase is to maintain top-of-mind awareness.

 ii) Interest: When a prospect is interested, they go through a consideration process.
-They research for more information, compare competitor offerings etc. Hence, firms should educate customers on how the product meets their needs.
-This includes positive customer reviews, testimonials, and case studies, etc.
+They research for more information, compare competitor offerings etc. Including checking for positive customer reviews, testimonials, and case studies, etc.

 iii) Desire: Also referred to as the conversion or purchase phase.
-The goal of this phase is to encourage a purchase (as the product meets a prospect’s needs).
+The goal of this phase is to encourage a purchase.

 iv) Action: The final stage of the funnel is action or acquisition.
 Wherein, the prospect becomes an active customer.
 It is possible to convert a one-time customer into a repeat customer.